 "Under Octavian Greece continued to be ruled as one province of Macedonia.
 However, in 27 B.C.
 Achaia became a senatorial province in its own right.
 This new administrative area, under the governorship of a proconsul, consisted of an area which incorporated the Peloponnese, Attica, Boeotia, Aetolia, Thessaly and part of Epirus" (The Book of Acts in Its Graeco-Roman Setting, Chapter 12, section on Achaia)

-Achaia was one of the four provinces the Apostle Paul focused the majority of his evangelist efforts (the others being Asia, Macedonia (northern Greece) and Galatia).
-He wrote his first two epistles, 1 and 2Thessalonians, from this area of the world.
+Achaia was one of the four provinces on which the Apostle Paul focused the majority of his evangelist efforts (the others being Asia, Macedonia (northern Greece) and Galatia).
+He wrote his first two epistles, the first and second book to the church in Thessalonica, from this area of the world.

-Illyricum, which became a province in 167 B.C., was one of the earliest Rome formed outside of Italy (the earliest being Sicilia in 240).
-In 10 A.D., it was split into two provincial areas, Pannonia in the north and Dalmatia in the south.
+The ancient area of Illyricum (Dalamatia) was not considered a part of Greece in the first century A.D.
+The modern country of Albania contains much of the territory of this old province.
+Illyricum, which became a Roman province in 167 B.C., is one of the earliest Rome formed outside of Italy (the earliest being Sicilia in 240).
+In 10 A.D. it was split into two provincial areas, Pannonia in the north and Dalmatia in the south.
 The New Testament does not record the names of any cities within Dalmatia (Illyricum).
-It is referenced only twice in the KJV Bible.
+The province is referenced only twice in the KJV Bible.

 10. For Demas has forsaken me, having loved this present age, and has gone to Thessalonica; Crescens, to Galatia; Titus, to Dalmatia (2Timothy 4:10, HBFV)